Thertzlor/Revenant/wiki/_Options_Documentation.md

 ## extends
 Set a path to another external profile file that will be used as basis of the current profile.
 All macros on the parent profile will be retained except for the ones overwritten by the assignments of this profile.
 You can also provide an array of multiple paths wich will be loaded and combined in order.

+See [Inheritance and Extension](./Profile_Overview.md#inheritance-and-extension) in the profile overview.
 * *default value: **nil***

 ## noMacroExtension
-If there are any keybindings on a button, never merge them with parent bindings.
+If there are any keybindings on a button, never merge them with bindings inherited from another profile and replace them instead.

+Disable this if you want to trigger all macros defined by both profiles.
 * *default value: **true***

 ## fragileThreads
-Determines if continuous macros are cancelled when another button is pressed by default
+Determines if continuous macros are cancelled by default when another button is pressed.
+This setting can be manually overridden on individual macros.

+This is the global setting for the [fragile](./_Macro_Overview.md#fragile) macro option, see its documentation for details and examples.
 * *default value: **true***

 ## defaultThreadInterrupt
 Determines if starting a continuous macro cancels other playing continuous macros by default

+This is the global setting for the [interrupts](./_Macro_Overview.md#interrupts) macro option, see its documentation for details and examples.
 * *default value: **true***

 ## reverseRelativeAxis
 Reverse the Y axis of relative movement in [Mouse Position Macros](), so that 400px means 400px upwards and "-10%" means 10% down.